prajwalr11/dept_inventory/README.md

-# Sistem Informasi Inventaris Barang
+# Inventory Management System

 An inventory management application.
-This is my final project for WGS Bootcamp Batch 4.

 ## Table of Contents